kkristof200/py_cli_utils/README.md

 ~~~~

 ####  ppp/publish_python_package
-  - Calls upp, publishes to pypi and instals the new version
+  - Calls upp, publishes to pypi and installs the new version

 ~~~~shell
 # cd to desired folder with .git in it